The Iron Man (1930 film): Plot

 The Iron Man in outer space.

 The film begins with a male cat walking down the street singing and playing a music box.
 He then descends onto a neighborhood.
 He plays there until Farmer Al Falfa, a recurring character in the Aesop series, looks out of his window, and describes the music as "rotten".
 He then gets out of his house, and asks the cat to leave.
 He compiles, by running off the screen.
 The farmer, then chases a pair of chickens, who were there when the cat first descended onto the neighborhood.
 They then fly up onto a branch of a tree.
 Once up there, one chicken lays an egg and flings it at the farmer.
 The farmer, for retaliation, acquires a saw, and climbs up the tree, nearly falling off it whilst climbing.
 Once at the same level as the chickens, he brings out his saw and begins to cut.
-As soon as they realise that the farmer is cutting off an individual branch, which would make the farmer fall off the tree.
+As soon as they realize that the farmer is cutting off an individual branch, which would make the farmer fall off the tree.
 The chickens retreat to the trunk of the tree, but the tree branch stays standing, whilst the rest of the tree collapses.
 The farmer then descends from the branch to the ground, but the branch hits him and the animals, who were watching the ordeal, starts to laugh at him.

 The farmer then returns home.
 Once he is back home and sitting on the stair leading to his front door, the postal service arrives with a package which is delivered via a horse drawn carriage.
 That package is a machine, an iron man.
 Once the farmer opens up the package.
 The robot starts to dance, with the farmer following along.
 During the dance, the robot kicks the farmer.
 In retaliation, the farmer kicks the robot back.
 This causes the robot to malfunction, by gradually increasing in size, until it is bigger than the Earth.
 The robot then explodes.
 The farmer then laughs at the animals.
 Until, the debris falls from space and reassembles the robot.
 Both the farmer and the animals run from the robot in the closing shot of the cartoon.

 The film ends with a moral, which is portrayed with a duck and a sleeping Milton Mouse, the only time he is featured in this cartoon.
 The duck states that "an oyster is a fish dressed up like a nut".
 The duck's statement wakes up the sleeping mouse.
 The duck then tugs at the mouse's fishing pole, mistaking Milton that he has caught a fish.
 Milton proceeds to pull at the pole, which results in him falling off the duck and into the water.
 The film ends with the duck laughing.